 I was fortunate to have amazing professors and classmates during my time in both college and graduate school.
 My goal is to provide all of you with that same experience.
 I want this class to be a valuable, meaningful, and memorable experience for all of you.
-Our classroom is going to be one of inquiry and inclusiveness; I want everyone to feel welcome to ask any questions that may have.
+Our classroom is going to be one of inquiry and inclusiveness; I want everyone to feel welcome and encouraged to ask any questions that they may have.
 If you have a question it is likely that someone else in class has the same question, so go ahead and ask it!
-I will do everything I can to make this the best class it can be.
-If you have comments, you can submit them to me at any time by sending me an email.
+I will do everything I can to make this the best class and experience it can be.
+If you have comments or suggestions, you can submit them to me at any time by sending me an email, stopping by office hours, or staying after class for a few minutes.
 I will do my best to incorporate your feedback into how I teach the class.
 I am thrilled to have each of you in this class and am looking forward to a great quarter.

-TECHNOLOGY IN THE CLASSROOM
+TECHNOLOGY IN THE (ZOOM) CLASSROOM